-Timothy Egan is an acclaimed writer and veteran chronicler of the West whose interests range wide across the American landscape and American history.
-He is a Pulitzer Prize-winning reporter, a popular columnist, and a National Book Award-winning author.
+Timothy Egan is an acclaimed writer and veteran chronicler of the American experience, whose interests range wide across history and landscape, and into the spiritual realm.
+He is a Pulitzer Prize-winning reporter, a popular columnist, and a National Book Award-winning author of nine books.

 Try refreshing the page or contact us if the problem persists.